 - Pecans, for topping (optional)

-- Grease and line a small round springform pan with parchment paper (I used a 7-inch pan, but feel free to use a larger pan.
+- Grease and Line: Grease and line a small round springform pan with parchment paper (I used a 7-inch pan, but feel free to use a larger pan.
 Just note that the cake will be less tall if you use a wider pan).

-- Start off by making the crust: process the almonds in an electric blender until you get a fine meal.
+- Process Crust Ingredients: process the almonds in a high-speed blender or food processor until you get a fine meal.
 In a large bowl, mix the almond meal with melted coconut oil, sugar, and cinnamon until ingredients are evenly distributed.

-- Press the almond meal mixture down firmly onto the base of the prepared springform pan with the back of a spoon to form a level crust.
+- Form the Crust: Press the almond meal mixture down firmly onto the base of the prepared springform pan with the back of a spoon to form a level crust.
 Place the pan in the freezer and let the crust set until firm for 30 minutes.

-- While the crust is freezing, prepare the filling: process the soaked cashews, pumpkin puree, almond milk, sugar, melted coconut oil, ground cinnamon and nutmeg in the electric blender until you get a thick, creamy mixture.
+- Prepare Pumpkin Filling: While the crust is freezing, prepare the filling: process the soaked cashews, pumpkin puree, almond milk, sugar, melted coconut oil, ground cinnamon and nutmeg in the electric blender until you get a thick, creamy mixture.

-- Dissolve the agar agar powder in 1/4 cup of water and then pour the agar agar mixture into the blender.
+- Add Agar Agar: Dissolve the agar agar powder in 1/4 cup of water and then pour the agar agar mixture into the blender.
 Process all the ingredients together until you get a homogeneous filling.

-- Pour the filling mixture over the crust and let the filling chill for 2 to 3 hours in the freezer (or 4 to 6 hours in the refrigerator) until firm.
+- Pour Filling into Pan and Freeze: Pour the filling mixture over the crust and let the filling chill for 2 to 3 hours in the freezer (or 4 to 6 hours in the refrigerator) until firm.

-- Top gluten-free vegan pumpkin cheesecake with pecans before slicing and serving.
+- Garnish: Top gluten-free vegan pumpkin cheesecake with pecans before slicing and serving.

 Pumpkin Puree: If you have fresh pumpkins available, here’s my easy recipe to make your own homemade pumpkin puree!
 Not only will it taste better and is cheaper than store-bought, homemade puree is also free of the nasty additives and preservatives that canned pumpkin usually comes with to make it shelf-stable!

-Coconut Oil: Since coconut oil will firm up as the cheesecake chills, which is necessary for the cheesecake to maintain its shape, I do not recommend substituting it with other oils.
+Coconut Oil: I prefer using refined coconut oil (as it has a more neutral taste) as opposed to extra virgin coconut oil (which has a stronger coconut flavor).
+Since coconut oil will firm up as the cheesecake chills, which is necessary for the cheesecake to maintain its shape, I do not recommend substituting it with other oils.

-Agar Agar: Together with the coconut oil, it helps to solidify the cheesecake, but if you are not vegan, feel free to substitute it with equal amounts of unflavored gelatin powder.
+Agar Agar Powder: Together with the coconut oil, the agar agar powder helps to solidify the cheesecake, but if you are not vegan, feel free to substitute it with equal amounts of unflavored gelatin powder.

-How to Store/Freeze the Cheesecake: If not planning on eating it right away, store the cheesecake in an airtight container in the refrigerator for up to 7 days.
+How to Store/Freeze the Cheesecake: If not planning on eating it right away, you can either store the cheesecake in an airtight container or cover it with plastic wrap and place it in the refrigerator for up to 7 days.
 To freeze, place it in a freezer-safe airtight container and freeze for up to 3 months, and then thaw it in the refrigerator overnight before eating.

 - Category: Dessert